PBS to Air Nursing Home Abuse Special

 Although advertisements lead families and friends to believe that their loved ones will be well-taken care of in nursing homes, the truth of the matter is that an array of nursing home abuse and neglect cases are reported regularly.
 FRONTLINE and Propublica have taken a personal look into the matter.
 Their investigative journalism project entitled “Life and Death in Assisted Living,” takes an in-depth look at several cases of abuse.

 In a four-part documentary beginning July 30, PBS’ FRONTLINE shows viewers the darker sides of nursing homes and how much of the abuse is overlooked or covered up.
 Several other cases of abuse are being investigated, with hundreds of nursing home abuse cases currently pending in courts across the nation.
 Much of the abuse and neglect happens because the management of facilities fail to train employees, implement rules, and provide the kind of care that’s expected in nursing homes.

 The documentary focuses specifically on the Emeritus Corporation.
 Based out of Seattle, Emeritus is one of the largest nursing home and assisted living companies in the nation.
 With over 400 facilities nationwide, the corporation made over a $1 billion last year alone.
 The problem, however, is that, like many other corporations, nursing home management companies have become more about money and less about quality care.
 In fact, Emeritus has already faced quite a few lawsuits for negligence and abuse.

 Keep in mind that if your loved one has been victim to nursing home abuse, a leading nursing home abuse attorney can assist you.
-At McIver Brown law firm, our team of experienced nursing home abuse lawyers have helped numerous clients go on to win the justice they’re entitled to.
-Contact us today for a free consultation.
+Nursing home abuse lawyers have helped numerous clients go on to win the justice they’re entitled to.
+Call today for a free consultation.